Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 sequences were considered, i.e. mimicking a novel protein sequence.
 In addition, ESMFold's folding speed makes it easier to keep pace with the ever-increasing amount of primary protein sequences available, and is therefore able to create the first metagenomic database.

-Overall, the use of an LLM for protein knowledge is a valid alternative to genetic database searches for MSA.
+Using a LLM for protein knowledge proves to be a viable alternative to genetic database searches in MSA.
+However, training this transformer-encoder model through MLM appears to miss out on some evolutionarily relevant information.
+Intuitively, this discrepancy makes sense, as MSA explicitly provides valuable insights into co-evolution of amino acid pairs and evolutionarily conserved amino acids in an explicit manner.
+In contrast, ESMFold relies on ESM-2 to convey this knowledge implicitly.
+While MLM should easily infer information about amino acid charges, a fundamental physical property in all sequences, it falls short in capturing all knowledge easily inferred by MSA.
-However, training such a transformer-encoder model via MLM doesn't seem to extract all the evolutionarily relevant information available, but given the highly complex protein folding task, such a simple pre-training objective performs better than one would expect.
+However, considering the simplicity of the pre-training task, ESMFold did perform better than one would expect.

 ## Final Remark